luk036/ckpttn-cpp/README.md

 Requirements:
 - This library requires C++20 or above.
 - This library requires standard library `<meomory_resource>`.
-- This library depends on GSL, XNetwork, Boost.
+- This library depends on XNetwork, Boost.

 ## ✨ Features